chadcurtis/notes/requests.md

   * For tech problems, please include any error messages and screenshots of the issue(s), how long the problem has been happening or when it was discovered, and whom the issue impacts
   * For tech requests, please include whom the request will impact, how it affects DxE, why it would be nice to have, and how likely it will be used
 * How urgent it is
   * Is there a hard deadline?
-Is something else depending on it?
+Does something else depend on it?

 In order to prioritize things appropriately, especially for requests, we need insight into the context behind it.
 Since we're a volunteer team, we want to dedicate our time to things that will help DxE and its members the most.
+Requests with the most impact and likelihood to be used will be prioritized.

 ##Examples